Stoupy51/EnergyFlux/README.md

 It will create the energy system and will do the transferts for you.

 Here is a tutorial to "how to implement" :
-- 1 Machine = 1 Glow Item Frame, 1 Wire = 1 Glow Item Frame
+- 1 Machine = 1 Glow Item Frame, 1 Wire = 1 Item Frame
   They can have multiples tags :
   - "EF_Use" (Always Required) to know what entities use Energy Flux
   - "EF_CanReceive", if this machine can receive Energy